ReallyNewb/retrostudio-docs/code-blocks/miscellaneous/miscellaneous/is-game-loaded.md

     visible: true
 ---

-# Is game loaded
+# Is Game Loaded

 ## Description

-Returns a bool based on whether or not the game has loaded..
+Returns a bool based on whether or not the game has loaded.

 #### Available to